juliusregalado/big-o/readme.md

+---
+title: Time complexity and Big O
+type: lesson
+duration: "2:30"
+creator:
+    name: Ari Brenner
+    city: NY
+competencies: Programming
+---

 # Time complexity and Big O

+### Objectives
+*After this lesson, students will be able to:*
+- Describe the concept of time and space-complexity
+- Compare/contrast [common run-times](https://git.generalassemb.ly/wdi-nyc-delorean/LECTURE_U03_D05_ES6-Big-O#common-run-times) in Big-O notation
+- Recognize patterns between algorithms and their run-times

+### Preparation
+*Before this lesson, students should already be able to:*
+- Be comfortable reading and writing pseudocode
+- Have practice with iterating over arrays and objects
+- Have a willingness to touch some mathematics!

+## What is time complexity?

 Time complexity is a measure how long an algorithm takes to run given the size of its inputs.
 Big-O the most common notation for quantifying the complexity.